nicotroia/react-router-document-title/README.md

 ## Manually updating the title

-An `updateDocumentTitle` prop is also injected into your component, so you can manually trigger updates when necessary.
+An `updateDocumentTitle` prop is injected into your component if you need to manually trigger updates based on other logic.
 In this example the title will be "Client Details" while waiting for a fetch to complete, then it will display the client's name.

 ```JSX
 import { DocumentTitleProps } from 'react-router-document-title';